 (PRE-REGISTRATION IS REQUIRED)

-This is a unique opportunity offered to female student-athletes in high school to learn from stories told by accomplished women in their various fields.
-Our dynamic speakers are leaders and key contributors within their community.
-Guest speakers will have 10-15 minutes to engage the audience with their story and share advice from their sport experience.
+This is a unique opportunity offered to female student-athletes in high school and post-secondary education to learn from the experiences of accomplished women in their various fields.
+Our dynamic guest speakers – who are leaders and key contributors within their community – will have time to engage the audience with their story and share advice from their sport experience.

 Our talks always have an interactive component and we invite athletes to ask questions at the end.
 Past presentation topics have included diversity and inclusion in sport, mental health, dealing with injury, defining your journey, habits for success, and much more.

 Students will have an opportunity to network with guest speakers during the event.

 Parents, guardians and community members are welcome to attend the event, but are asked to sit in a separate section.
 Front seats will be reserved for female student-athletes.

 This will be our 6th annual In the Huddle and the talks will continue to be interactive.
 We will continue to foster a safe and inclusive space for all participants.
 If we can provide any accommodations for the presentations, please do not hesitate to reach out to firstname.lastname@example.org.